 2- Provide practical information and support to enhance the physical activities of older people and their informal carers at home (a topic that is usually neglected with some attached stigma)

-3- Raise awareness of the potential of technology in care and providing practical examples
+3- Raise awareness of the potential of technology in care and provide practical examples

 1- Enhancing the lives and wellbeing of both older people and their family carers